 Compared to a sole trader, PLCs have multiple options for raising funds, which is great for potential expansion and scaling.

-Issuing Shares: Raise capital by selling shares in the company, attracting investors who become part-owners in exchange for their investment.
+- Issuing Shares: Raise capital by selling shares in the company, attracting investors who become part-owners in exchange for their investment.

-Securing Loans: Lenders and banks might consider a PLC a more stable and lower-risk borrower compared to a sole trader, potentially opening doors to better loan terms and amounts.
+- Securing Loans: Lenders and banks might consider a PLC a more stable and lower-risk borrower compared to a sole trader, potentially opening doors to better loan terms and amounts.

-Venture Capital: The formal structure and perceived scalability of a PLC can be attractive to venture capitalists seeking to invest in businesses with high growth potential.
+- Venture Capital: The formal structure and perceived scalability of a PLC can be attractive to venture capitalists seeking to invest in businesses with high growth potential.
 We mentioned earlier the perceived credibility and professionalism, and once again, it holds true.

 Example: A successful PLC with a promising new product needs significant funding for manufacturing and marketing.
 They issue shares to a group of investors which secures the capital needed for rapid growth.

 Important note: Access to funding is never guaranteed, and businesses relying on it are setting themselves up for failure.
-Any investor or lender will evaluate your business plan, financial health, and marketing potential before making some commitment.
+Any investor or lender will evaluate your business plan, financial health, and marketing potential before making any commitment.

 Perpetual Succession of a PLC